scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 The PYNQ development board designed by Xilinx provides a Zynq chip which has an ARM CPU running at 650 MHz and an FPGA fabric that is programmable via an overlay :cite:`pynq`.
-This performance allows for a RTOS to be run on the CPU.
-The type of scheduler that is run on the OS is the main driver for whether it is an RTOS or not.
-The RTOS in this case is Ubuntu, and hosts a Jupyter notebook to program and interface with the FPGA fabric using an overlay.
+This performance allows for a linux operating system to be run on the CPU which in this case is Ubuntu, and hosts a Jupyter notebook to program and interface with the FPGA fabric using an overlay.
 This overlay contains mappings for ports and interfaces between the fabric and the CPU.
 This functionality is very unique in that both an ARM core and a fabric are on the same board.